 Escrow can take between 30 to 60 days, depending on where you live.
 For more complex property purchases, you can expect a longer escrow process.
 For the majority of properties, escrows close in 30 days, with the timeline beginning the day after you accept your buyer’s offer or the buyer accepts your counteroffer.
 Either way, the escrow length should be agreeable to all parties.

-When Does Seller Get Paid after Selling and after Closing
+When Does the Seller Get Paid After Closing?

-You made it through all the hurdles, and now it’s time to see the money, but how do you get paid after selling a house?
+You made it through all the hurdles, and now it’s time to see the money, but how do you get paid after your home sale?
 Some sellers opt to receive payment through wire transfer, while others go the paper check route.
-With wire transfers, money is sent to your chosen bank that can take between 24 to 48 hours to process, though more often than not, you’ll see the funds within a single business day.

 You could get your hands on a paper check at closing, though you’ll need to deposit it and then wait for it to clear.
 As we all know, banks love to hold large checks for numerous days, if not longer.